fall letter: on slow living

 Set aside one garment that carries memory (an old sweater, a beloved coat).

-The home in autumn shifts with the season.
-Light fades earlier, air cools, meals linger longer at the table.
 Making a slow home isn’t about decorating quickly for the holidays — it’s about small rituals of care that align your space with the season’s slower pace.

 Swap brighter summer bulbs for softer, warmer light in lamps.